 - Disinfect The Tools

 After unclogging the septic tank, disinfect the tools you use as soon as possible.
-Take 1 part of chlorine bleach in a bucket and mix it with five parts of water.
+Mix 1 part of chlorine bleach in a bucket with five parts of water.
 Put the tools you used to unclog the tank in the bucket and leave them for about 8-10 minutes.
 Pour the solution into the septic tank to kill bacteria and other hazardous chemicals.

 P.S.
-You can also use baking soda and a cup of vinegar or white vinegar and get the same results as the chlorine bleach directions we talked about above.
+You can also use baking soda and a cup of vinegar or white vinegar to get the same results as the chlorine bleach directions discussed above.

 Put the lid back on the septic tank when completely unclogged.
-Slowly put the lid down so it can cover the hole of the septic tank preventing a future septic tank problem.
+Slowly put the lid down so it can cover the septic tank hole, preventing a future septic tank problem.

-How To Unclog A Septic Tank Drain Pipe Method-2: Unclogging Through A Mechanical Drill/Auger
+How To Unclog A Septic Tank Drain Pipe Yourself Method-2: Unclogging Through A Mechanical Drill/Auger

 - Remove The Access Lid Of The Septic Tank